olof/olof.github.io/_posts/2019-10-16-dns-over-https-over-tor-part3.md

 sent back to the original DNS querier.

 Since AnyEvent::HTTP doesn't support socks proxies, we use the http proxy provided by privoxy.
+(They do document a way to hack in socks support, but we'll go with privoxy for now.)

 ```perl
 use strict;